KxSystems/embedPy/README.md

 ### The foreign datatype

-Python objects that have not been converted to q data are stored as `foreign` datatype objects.
-These contain pointers to objects in the Python memory space, and will display `foreign` when you inspect them in the q console or view the string representation with `.Q.s` or `string`.
+Python objects that have not been explicitly converted to q data, are stored as `foreign` datatype objects.
+These contain pointers to objects in the Python memory space, and will display `foreign` when inspected in the q console or using the `string` (or `.Q.s`) representation.

-Foreign objects can be stored just like any other q datatype in variables, or as part of tables, dictionary or lists.
+Foreign objects can be stored in variables just like any other q datatype, or as part of tables, dictionary or lists.

 **NB** Foreign object types cannot be serialized by kdb+ and sent over IPC: they live in the embedded Python memory space.
 If you need to pass these objects to other processes over IPC, then you must convert them to q, possibly after choosing some serialization of them in Python.

-### `.p.eval` and `.p.pyeval`
+### Evaluating code
-To execute Python code (as a string) and return results to q, you should use either `.p.eval` or `.p.pyeval`.
+To execute Python code (as a string) and return results to q, use either `.p.eval` or `.p.pyeval`.
 ```q
 q).p.eval"1+2"
 3